privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ##### BuyerFrontEnd service

-The front-end service of the system that runs in the [Trusted Execution Environment][29] on a supported cloud platform.
+The front-end service of the system that runs in the [trusted execution environment][29] on a supported cloud platform.
 This service receives requests to generate bids from a [SellerFrontEnd service][21].
 This service fetches real-time bidding signals that are required for bidding and calls Bidding service.